-Net cash provided by financing activities was approximately \$6.8 million and approximately \$47.4 million for the three-months periods ended March 31, 2021 and 2020, respectively.
-The decrease of approximately \$40.6 million in cash provided by financing activities was primarily due to the approximately \$5.6 million of net proceeds from the January 2021 ATM sales of our common stock compared to the approximately \$46.6 million of net proceeds from the March 2020 public offering of common stock and a decrease of approximately \$0.8 million from the exercising of stock options.
+Net cash provided by financing activities was approximately \$7.0 million and approximately \$47.4 million for the six-months periods ended June 30, 2021 and 2020, respectively.
+The decrease of approximately \$40.4 million in cash provided by financing activities was primarily due to the Company raising approximately \$5.6 million of net proceeds from the January 2021 ATM sales of our common stock compared to the approximately \$46.6 million of net proceeds that was raised from the January 2020 public offering of common stock.
+Other financing activities included a decrease of approximately \$0.8 million from the exercising of warrants and an increase of approximately \$1.4 million from the exercising of stock options.